 NOW SERVING FORT COLLINS!

-We are excited to announce we have opened our second clinic, Transcendent Ketamine of Colorado, at the Drake Professional complex, 2629 Redwing Road, Suite 110 in Fort Collins.
+We are excited to announce we have expanded into a larger space for our Fort Collins clinic, Transcendent Ketamine of Colorado, at the Drake Professional complex, 2625 Redwing Road, Suite 150 in Fort Collins.
 As with our Boulder practice, our mission is to safely provide you with the best possible response to Ketamine therapy, in a comfortable, serene setting.

 As a board-certified anesthesiologist since 1991, Dr. Grindle has been administering Ketamine for over three decades.
 He has a long track record of innovation and leadership throughout his career.
 Dr. Grindle holds medical licenses in Colorado and Arizona, and is a member of the American Society of Ketamine Physicians, the American Society of Anesthesiologists, and the American Board of Anesthesiology.
 For more information about Dr. Grindle and Sarah Grindle, take a look at the “About Us – Staff” page on our website.